davidlaprade/davidlaprade.github.io/_posts/2015-12-11-deploy-non-web-ruby-app.md

 Fortunately, foreman will take care of this for you if you just put the needed ENV vars in a `.env` file sitting in your application's root.
 Now, you obviously don't want to check your `.env` file into version control.
-And, because capistrano only deploys the files that have been checked into version control, it seems that you might have a problem getting your `.env` file on the server during deployment.
+But capistrano only deploys the files that have been checked into version control.
+So, it seems that you might have a problem getting your `.env` file on the server during deployment.

 This problem has an easy solution.